Affair of Néry: Background

 Behind the retreating British forces, the German 1st Army on the right wing had begun to swing south, aiming to cross the river Oise around Compiègne, with the goal of cutting off the retreat of the French Fifth Army and isolating Paris.
 On the afternoon of 31 August, the 5th Division was identified about eight miles north-west of Compiègne and heading southwards, whilst the leading cavalry divisions of the army crossed the Oise north of Compiègne around the same time.
 The German units were on a forced march, ordered to reconnoitre towards Paris with all possible speed, and had begun moving at 4 am that morning.
 Many would continue through the following night; some prisoners at Néry said that they had been travelling for twenty-six hours without sleep.
 They pressed on regardless of fatigue; one regimental commander responded to complaints that his men were being pushed too hard with the curt remark that "sweat saves blood".
 (Note: The officer quoted is the commander of the 12.
 Grenadier-Regiment, in 5th Division.)
-The first contact between the armies that evening was just after nightfall, when the 2nd Royal Welsh Fusiliers of III Corps encountered a patrol of the 8.
+The first contact between the armies that evening was just after nightfall, when the 2nd Royal Welch Fusiliers of III Corps encountered a patrol of the 8.
 Husaren-Regiment, of the 9th Cavalry Division, outside Verberie, on the extreme west flank of the British force.
 (Note: Edmonds quotes the 8.
 Husaren as part of the 4th Cavalry Division, but per Viser, they were assigned to 9th Cavalry Division.)